Source: OPEC, World Oil Outlook.

 The location of bunkering activity is highly conditioned by geography with two patterns emerging:

 - Intermediate locations (intermediacy).
-Locations in the vicinity of major bottlenecks in the global shipping network, such as the Strait of Malacca (Singapore), Ormuz (Fujairah), Gibraltar (Algeciras and Gibraltar), and Panama as active bunkering markets.
-The proximity effect allows ships passing by or calling a transshipment hub to refuel.
+Locations in the vicinity of major bottlenecks in the global shipping network, such as the Strait of Malacca (Singapore), Ormuz (Fujairah), Gibraltar (Algeciras and Gibraltar), and Panama are active bunkering markets.
+The proximity effect allows ships passing by or calling at a transshipment hub to refuel.